 - When configuring for ADSL, be sure that Annex A is selected under Internet → DSL Information → Line Settings.

-- When configuring for Fibre-to-the-Node (FttN) vDSL on the Australian National Broadband Network (NBN), be sure that Annex B is selected under Internet → DSL Information → Line Settings.
+- When configuring for Fibre-to-the-Node (FttN) or Fibre-to-the-Basement (FttB) vDSL on the Australian National Broadband Network (NBN), be sure that Annex B is selected under Internet → DSL Information → Line Settings.